gkb67/Github-API-Tests/README.md

 - Positive and Negative Test Cases: Validation for successful operations and failure scenarios

 **Design Pattern**
-- REST API design patterns is selected.
+- REST API design pattern is selected.
 It has resources as collections, and the HTTP methods used are GET, POST, PUT, and DELETE.

 **SET UP**